Associate in Science DegreeDownload PDF

 (a) The language requirement consists of a two-course sequence in the same foreign language.
 American Sign Language counts as a foreign language in education programs within the SUNY system.
 Regents level 4 foreign language in high school (or level 3 with a score of 90 or better) allows students to take one semester of that language at a level of 191 (Review) or higher to satisfy this requirement.

 (b) In the case where students are exempt from the language requirement, the language credits must be replaced with courses approved by an advisor.
-Those attending Utica College must select ED206 Language & Literacy in Childhood as their replacement course.
+Those attending Utica University must select ED206 Language & Literacy in Childhood as their replacement course.

 (c) Fine Arts: HU187, HU204, OR HU205.